rudresh051/Software-Testing-Resources/ManualTesting/1_TypesOfTesting.md

 3. **Full Regression Testing** - If the new changes made is largely impacting other modules(more areas), we go for Full Regression Testing.

+IOW , If majority of modules are getting impacted then we go for full regression testing.

 By conducting Full Regression Testing, we can save a lot of time.
 e.g. let's say 9 out 10 modules are impacted , then go for full Regression testing.

 Both Manual Testing and Automation Testing can be done for Full Regression testing.

+With test cases, I will test old features - Functional Testing, Integration Testing, System Testing

+Regression testing acts between bridge between Manual testing and Automation testing.

 ### Acceptance Testing(User Acceptance Testing)
 It is an end to end testing, done by the customers where in they use software for